Tensor Denoising via Amplification and Stable Rank Methods: Amplification and Stable Rank Denoising

 Analogously, tensor amplification utilizes degree $d$ polynomial functions on tensors to amplify the low rank structure.
 Moreover, for each amplification map $\Phi_{\sigma'}$ there exists a corresponding norm $\Vert\cdot\Vert_{\sigma',d}$ that approximates the tensor spectral norm, in the sense that $\lim_{d\rightarrow\infty}\Vert\mathcal{T}\Vert_{\sigma',d}= \Vert\mathcal{T}\Vert_{\sigma}$.
 Two such amplification maps -- $\Phi_{\sigma,4}$ and $\Phi_{\#}$ -- were introduced for order 3 tensors in \cite{tokcan2021algebraic}, with $\Phi_{\#}$ being show to be a better approximation to the tensor spectral norm than $\Phi_{\sigma,4}$.

-The method presented in Algorithm \ref{alg:amp} utilizes the $2Y$-decomposition framework of \cite{derksen2018general} and the tensor spectral norm approximations $\Phi$ to denoise a given tensor $\mathcal{T}$.
+Using these amplification maps we developed the method of \emph{amplification-based tensor denoising}, presented in Algorithm \ref{alg:amp} below.
+Unlike in typical denoising methods, the algorithm can effectively remove noise from the input tensor without resorting to computations on its flattenings.
+The algorithm utilizes the $2Y$-decomposition framework of \cite{derksen2018general} and the tensor spectral norm approximations $\Phi$ to denoise a given tensor $\mathcal{T}$.
 The algorithm allows for the choice of amplification map as well as the number of amplifications per round.
 For third order tensors the amplification map $\Phi_{\#}$ was used, while for fourth order tensors a compatible version of $\Phi_{\sigma,4}$ was employed as there is no currently known analogue of the $\Phi_{\#}$ map for fourth order tensors.
 Multiple experiments were performed with $m$, the number of amplifications per round, ranging from 1 to 10, with $m=5$ being found to produce the best denoising performance.